Earthquake Bird: Production

-In August 2016, it was announced Wash Westmoreland would write and direct the film, based upon novel of the same name by Susanna Jones.
+In August 2016, it was announced Wash Westmoreland would write and direct the film, based upon the novel of the same name by Susanna Jones.
 Michael Schaefer, Michael Pruss, Ann Ruark, Georgina Pope will produce the film, while Ridley Scott will serve as an executive producer on the film, under their Scott Free Productions and Twenty First City banners, respectively, with Amazon Studios originally set to distribute.
 In March 2018, Alicia Vikander and Riley Keough joined the cast of the film, with Netflix distributing.
 In April 2018, Jack Huston joined the cast of the film.
 In May 2018, Naoki Kobayashi joined the cast of the film, with production beginning that same month, in Tokyo.
 Sado Island was also used as a filming location.

 Release

 It had its world premiere at the BFI London Film Festival on October 10, 2019.
 It was released on November 1, 2019, in a limited release before digital streaming on November 15, 2019.